Jarren Duran Player Props: Red Sox vs. Guardians

-On Wednesday, Jarren Duran (hitting .206 in his past 10 games) and the Boston Red Sox play the Cleveland Guardians, whose starting pitcher will be Tanner Bibee.
+On Thursday, Jarren Duran (.243 on-base percentage in past 10 games, 90 points below season-long percentage) and the Boston Red Sox face the Cleveland Guardians, whose starting pitcher will be Aaron Civale.
 First pitch is at 7:10 PM ET.

-He had a one-hit showing in his most recent game (1-for-2) against the Guardians.
+He had a hitless showing in his most recent game (0-for-3) against the Guardians.

 Jarren Duran Game Info & Props vs. the Guardians